Giuliani says footage of supermarket slap ‘a little deceptive’ after video circulates online - NewsBreak

 “And all of a sudden without any warning [I] was hit very, very hard on the back, to such an extent that it knocked me forward about two steps,” Giuliani said of the incident during a press conference on Monday, adding that it felt “as if a boulder hit me.”

 “People around me helped me,” he added.
 “People around me secured the person who did it.
-The videotape that you see probably is a little deceptive because it just shows that hand on my back.”SEE IT: Giuliani says supermarket employee hit him ‘very hard’ on the back
+The videotape that you see probably is a little deceptive because it just shows that hand on my back.”Why companies think paying for abortion travel is worth it

 The New York Police Department told The Hill on Sunday that Giuliani was slapped in the “mid-back” by the ShopRite employee while on the campaign trail for his son Andrew Giuliani’s gubernatorial campaign.